Light-Wizzard/QtLingo/README.md

 # Doxygen

-I tried to document usign Doxygen, you can run it from the commands below.
+I use Doxygen, you can run it from the commands below.

 ```bash
 doxygen Doxyfile